 The fact that, in wild cereal populations, rusts have less devastating effects is probably due to the fact that, apart from deliberate human cultivation, one simply does not find densely planted areas inhabited by a single grain, without any, or with very few, other plants in those areas.

 If one understands the importance and implications of the Law of Balance, then one will see that Nature abhors a monoculture.
-The naive human belief that we can plant nothing but the desired plant in an area, while preventing everything else from growing, whether the plant is a cereal, fruit-bearing tree, or hardwood tree, without provoking Nature’s attempts to restore the balance that we have so greatly upset by these actions, shows how little we understand about the way in which Nature functions.
+The naive human belief that we can plant nothing but the desired plant in an area, while preventing everything else from growing, whether the plant is a cereal, fruit-bearing tree, or hardwood tree, without provoking Nature’s attempts to restore the balance that we have so greatly upset by these actions, shows how little we understand about the way that Nature functions.
 The same is true of our constantly increasing human population, which is decimating other species while it dramatically impoverishes the natural landscape.
 If one understands the Law of Balance, one will see that this situation cannot continue indefinitely, and that Nature will eventually act to correct this grave and dangerous human-caused imbalance.

 The only rigid part of an octopus is its beak, which it uses to eat its prey, such as hard-shelled crustaceans.